 Three men were arrested after riding in a stolen car and possessing fake credit cards.

-Tuesday night, a deputy on patrol received a hit from a tag reader on the Bullsboro on-ramp about a stolen car.
+On Dec.
+29, a deputy on patrol received a hit from a tag reader on the Bullsboro on-ramp about a stolen car.
 While attempting to perform a traffic stop on the car, the deputy reportedly saw a bag of marijuana thrown from the car.

 After making contact with the three occupants, the deputy cuffed the men and performed a search of the car where several fake credit/debit cards were found, along with marijuana in the back seat, according to the police report.

 The driver told deputies the car belonged to “his people” and didn’t know it was a stolen rental car.
-The men were transported to the Coweta County Jail where they were charged with receiving stolen property, littering, and tampering with evidence.
+The men were transported to the Coweta County Jail where they were charged with receiving stolen property, littering and tampering with evidence.